 LJM closed the fund to new investment this week, according to a filing with the U.S. Securities and Exchange Commission.
 According to various reports, despite the high fees which were as much as 3.34 percent per year, the LJM Preservation and Growth Fund took in $393 million in new cash from investors in 2017, its highest sales since opening in 2013.

 Free Consultation with a Securities Attorney

 Broker dealers are required to perform adequate due diligence on all investment recommendations they make.
 They must ensure that each investment is suitable for the investor in light of the investor’s age, risk tolerance, net worth, financial needs, and investment experience.

 If a broker or brokerage firm makes an unsuitable investment recommendation or fails to adequately disclose the risks associated with an investment they may be liable for investment losses through FINRA arbitration.

-If you have suffered investment losses in a LJM Preservation and Growth Fund offering, the securities attorneys at The White Law Group may be able to help you.
+If you have suffered investment losses in LJM Preservation and Growth Fund, the securities attorneys at The White Law Group may be able to help you.
 Please contact The White Law Group at 1-888-637-5510 for a free consultation.

 The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
 For more information on the firm, visit www.WhiteSecuritiesLaw.com.